6 essential change management tools for 2022

 Do you need employee onboarding for Salesforce?
 If so, WalkMe is a tool you can use to simplify the process.
 That’s because the program has built-in guidance tools and onboarding for Salesforce, Jira, NetSuite, and many others.
 There are also guidance tools that can help you encourage desired behaviors from employees and customers.

 For this reason, WalkMe is an essential tool for companies eager to make changes with their employees and their customer base.
-The tool also comes in handy for resource planning during changes via the way it simplifies back-office functions.
+The tool also comes in handy for resource planning during changes because it simplifies back-office functions.

 WalkMe has: